ciml-org/ciml-summer-institute-2024/4.1_conda_environments_and_jupyter_notebook_on_expanse/README.md

 -----

 ## TASK 4: Run a Jupyter Notebook in Batch
 In this task you learn how to parameterize a notebook and run it in batch.
-This batch job you will compare the runtime for using `csv` with `parquet` files for 4 dataframe libraries: Pandas (1 CPU), Dask (8 CPUs), Spark(8
+This batch job compares the runtime using `csv` vs. `parquet` files for 4 dataframe libraries: Pandas (1 CPU), Dask (8 CPUs), Spark(8
  CPUs), Cuda (1 GPU).

 1. Parameterize the dataframe notebook